 We get our water from the Hetch Hetchy Reservoir.
 The pristine water travels to Crystal Springs, enters San Francisco, and is stored in large Reservoirs like University Mound.

-SFPUC has failed to maintain the Raker Act of 1913 mandates - the SFPUC recently had four Commissioners vacate their seats - infighting within the San Francisco Public Utilities Commission.
+SFPUC still needs to maintain the Raker Act of 1913 mandates - the SFPUC recently had four Commissioners vacate their seats - infighting within the San Francisco Public Utilities Commission.

 Three Commissioners have been appointed but have yet to learn about the SFPU Commission and its many convoluted operations and projects.
 Who is fooling whom?

-These seats were filled with a few weeks - to make a quorum - I will be attending the next meeting on October 22, 2024, in Room 400 at SF City Hall - the meeting will start at 1:30 pm.
+These seats were filled a few weeks ago, so to make a quorum, I will attend the next meeting on October 22, 2024, in Room 400 at SF City Hall.
+The meeting will start at 1:30 p.m.

 San Francisco was a great city, but not anymore.